whizzml/examples/anomaly-benchmarking/readme.md

   - Two-colors that graph with "normal" and "anomalous".

-  - Returns an extended dataset with the new field "binary", determined by the coloring of the class in the old objective field.
+  - Returns an extended dataset with the new field "Is Anomaly?", determined by the coloring of the class in the old objective field.